Videos and podcasts

 Steph Tonkin: Hi, thanks for having me.

-Steph Tonkin: So at Consumer Action Law Center, we operate the National Debt Helpline in Victoria.
+Steph Tonkin: So at Consumer Action Law Centre, we operate the National Debt Helpline in Victoria.
 We are seeing a real growth of people presenting to the National Debt Helpline for help with really struggling to make ends meet.
-And what's been so noticeable in those people presenting to us, well, the core people that we've always supported are still coming to us.
+What's been so noticeable in those people presenting to us, well, the core people that we've always supported are still coming to us.

 We're seeing a real growth in people who own a home, who some people may think aren't a typical person who would reach out for financial counselling.